 Different types of stockings/socks will exert different amounts of pressure.
 Compression is measured in millimetre of mercury (mmHg).
 True gradient compression is designed to distribute controlled pressure from the further part of the body (ankle) and decrease toward the top end of the garment.

-Who Will Benefit From Compression?
+Who Could Benefit From Compression Socks:

 - Retail workers and cashiers